So you want to be a Foster Hero?

 What about the sick ones?

 You might be asked to nurse a dog or puppy back to health.
 It could require giving them medication at certain times of the day or perhaps bathing them periodically with a special shampoo.
-Training on providing basic medical care will be included at our Foster Parent Info Events.
+Training on provided.

 BUT: if you're not comfortable with giving medications, that is absolutely fine, you just need to let us know in advance so we can either do it for you or find another foster parent for that particular Poundie.